OpenConsultingGroup/Taxi-App/README.md

 ## Can I hire you guys?
 Yes!
 We are available for hire.
-Visit [our homepage](https://ocg.technology/) or simply leave us a note to dev@ocg.technology.
+Visit [our homepage](https://ocg.technology/) or simply leave us a note to contact@ocg.technology.
 We will be happy to work with you!